-Because of the large number of commuters to CSU campuses each day (only 12.1% of Fall 2019 enrollment lived in CSU housing facilities), the demand for parking spaces on the campuses continues to be much higher than the number of spaces available.
+Because of the large number of commuters to CSU campuses each day (in Fall 2020, the design capacity of CSU housing facilities was only 12.1% of the Fall 2020 enrollment), the demand for parking spaces on the campuses continues to be much higher than the number of spaces available.
 Since parking availability may be limited during peak hours, students are encouraged to utilize alternative transportation options when traveling to campuses and when choosing their housing.
-As of June 30, 2019, there were approximately 163,214 parking spaces comprising the parking projects designated under the Indenture.
+As of June 30, 2020, there were approximately 165,808 parking spaces comprising the parking projects designated under the Indenture.